Xfce Wiki

 Thunar - Frequently Asked Questions

-Why thunar forgets it's settings when run as root?
+Why does Thunar forget its settings when run as root?

-Thunar relies on xfconf to load/store its settings, the communication to xfconf is done via DBUS.
-Though for root per default no dbus-session is running.
+Thunar relies on xfconf to load/store its settings, The communication to xfconf is done via DBUS.
+When run as root, per default, no dbus-session is running.

-You can start thunar as root with dbus-session like this:
+You can start Thunar as root with dbus-session with the following command:

 $ sudo dbus-run-session thunar